 Here is some useful information to help you understand how work-study is awarded.

-- Students begin receiving financial aid award offers as early as March.
+- Students begin receiving financial aid award offers as early as mid-February.
 Apply early as work-study is awarded on a first-come, first served basis and funding is limited.

 - Incoming freshmen and transfer students who apply early and demonstrate significant financial need are awarded work-study automatically.